brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-26-google-apple-microsoft-agree-on-universal-privacy-policy-for-smartphone-apps.md

----
-layout: post
-title: Google, Apple & Microsoft agree on Universal Privacy Policy for Smartphone Apps
+# Google, Apple & Microsoft agree on Universal Privacy Policy for Smartphone
----
+  Apps

 Apparently the U.S. Government hasn't heard that privacy is dead.